Long-Term Noise Characterization of Narrowband Power Line Communications: Wrap-up, Comparison, and Discussion

 We considered several aspects associated with noise samples collected from the \ac{NB-PLC} frequency spectrum.
 The overall number of collected samples sums to 1,826,665,200, with 690,019,200, 516,466,800, and 620,179,200, collected at locations 1, 2, and 3, respectively.
 We firstly verified that the sampling period was consistent during the long measurement period (approximately 10 days) by considering the probability mass function (and the related cumulative probability) associated with the derivative of the sampling period (recall Fig.~\ref{fig:sampling_analysis}).

-We started our analysis by looking at the overall \ac{NB-PLC} spectrum, i.e., eight channels constituted of 776 frequencies in the range between 41,992 Hz and 471,680 Hz (recall Fig.~\ref{fig:spectrum}).
-The baseline statistics (minimum, maximum, quantiles 10, 50, and 90) highlight the patterns that are common to the three locations and some significant differences.
+We started our analysis by looking at the overall \ac{NB-PLC} spectrum, i.e., eight channels constituted of 776 frequencies in the range between 41,992 kHz and 471,679 kHz (recall Fig.~\ref{fig:spectrum}).
+The baseline statistics (minimum, maximum, quantiles 10, 50, and 90) highlight the common patterns to the three locations and some significant differences.
 Indeed, the average noise level is higher in channel 1 independently of the location, and after an abrupt attenuation between channel 1 and 2, the noise level decreases toward the higher frequencies.
-It is worth noting that this phenomenon affects all the aforementioned statistics independently of the location.
+It is worth noting that this phenomenon affects all the statistics mentioned above independently of the location.
 Conversely, each location is affected by peculiar noise patterns such as spikes, or higher/lower noise values at specific frequency values.
+We stress that our analysis does not consider other important parameters such as attenuation and grid impedance that might become significant at higher frequencies.

-We then moved to evaluating the stationarity of the noise process (Fig.~\ref{fig:stationarity}).
+We then moved to evaluate the stationarity of the noise process (Fig.~\ref{fig:stationarity}).
 We searched the traces for chunks (of different sizes) having stationarity properties (testing negative to the unit root test).
-We verified that when the chunk length increased, the noise samples of the chunks tended to be less stationary.
-Channels behave in the same way independently of the the locations, apart from the anomaly of channel 1 in locations 2 and 3 (recall Fig.~\ref{fig:stationarity_javier} and Fig.~\ref{fig:stationarity_gabriele}).
+We verified that when the chunk length increased, the chunks' noise samples tended to be less stationary.
+Channels behave in the same way independently of the locations, apart from the anomaly of channel 1 in locations 2 and 3 (recall Fig.~\ref{fig:stationarity_javier} and Fig.~\ref{fig:stationarity_gabriele}).
 We noted that a chunk length of 30 samples (lasting 30 s) has a probability of greater than 90\% of being stationary.

 Moreover, we considered the ACF as a function of frequency and location.
 We evaluated the ACF at lags 1, 2, 5, and 10, and as for the previous analysis, we found common patterns at all the locations.
 While we observed that some channels could experience lower ACF values, i.e., channel 1, all the considered lags exhibit a high correlation at all the frequencies and independently of location.